-Defense Verdict in Case involving Head-On Logging Truck Collision.
-After a two week jury trial in Spokane County Superior Court, involving a head-on accident with a logging truck on a snowy road in Stevens County, causing significant personal injuries to the claimant, the jury unanimously found that the logging truck driver and his employer were not responsible for the accident.
+After a two week jury trial in Spokane County Superior Court involving a head-on accident with a logging truck on a snowy road in Stevens County, causing significant personal injuries to the claimant, the jury unanimously found that the logging truck driver and his employer were not responsible for the accident.

-Disability Discrimination Settlement for Hearing Impaired Employee.
-After several years of litigation, involving claims against the Washington State Patrol for disability discrimination and failure to accommodate issues on behalf of a severely hearing impaired employee, the case was resolved for a six-figure settlement on behalf of the employee who continued to work during the litigation process.
+After several years of litigation involving claims against the Washington State Patrol for disability discrimination and failure to accommodate issues on behalf of a severely hearing impaired employee, the case was resolved for a six-figure settlement on behalf of the employee who continued to work during the litigation process.
 In addition to a substantial recovery, the employee was able to continue working with proper accommodations to perform her work.

-$3.4 Million Paid by Thurston County to Resolve Claims.
-Represented three deputy prosecuting attorneys in gender discrimination, harassment and retaliation claims against the county.
+$3.4 million paid by Thurston County to resolve claims.
+Ms. Bloomfield represented three deputy prosecuting attorneys in gender discrimination, harassment and retaliation claims against the county.
 The jury unanimously found in favor of each of the three clients on all discrimination and retaliation claims after over two weeks of trial.
 In addition to the $1.5 million damage award, the court awarded attorneys’ fees and costs, and granted a multiplier, leading to a supplemental judgment of approximately $1.5 million.
 After Ms. Bloomfield successfully defending the County’s appeal, and the appellate court affirmed the judgments, the County paid approximately $3.4 million to resolve the matter.

-Defense Verdict on Trade Secret Claims.
-Represented the former CEO of Plaintiff and his new company in litigation to protect their newly developed technologies from the former employer’s claim that the new technology was based on trade secrets stolen from the former employer.
-Successfully defended motion for preliminary injunction.
+Defense verdict on a trade secret claim.
+Ms. Bloomfield represented the former CEO of the plaintiff and his new company in litigation to protect their newly developed technologies from the former employer’s claim that the new technology was based on trade secrets stolen from the former employer.
+She successfully defended a motion for preliminary injunction.
 After a three week trial, the jury found every one of the seven alleged trade secrets was not a trade secret allowing my clients to maintain ownership and capitalize on the new technology they had developed independently.